kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 Insertion
 ^^^^^^^^^

-The insert algorithm always inserts new keys into a leaf node.
-To ensure that there is always room, 4-nodes are split as they are encountered.
-This guarantees that we will never have the problem of inserting the middle element of a former
-4-node into its parent.
-When a 4-node is encountered, it is 'split' into two 2-nodes as follows.
-First, the original 4-node is downsized to a 2-node holding only the smallest key and the two left most children of the original 4-node.
-Next, a new 2-node is allocated that holds the 4-node's largest key and whose children become the 4-node's two right most children.
-Finally, the middle key is inserted into the parent, and the parent adopts the newly allocated 2-node (holding the largest key), and it shifts its current children as necessary to maintain the tree\ |apos|\ s ordering.
-The search for the insertion leaf node resumes with the parent.
-Note: if the parent has now become a 4-node, it is not split (since we know it is not a leaf node, and we know its relevant children are now 2-nodes).
+The insert algorithm is based on the this description of `B-Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
+New keys are inserted at leaf nodes.
+If the leaf node is a 4-node, we must first split it by pushing its middle key up a level to make room for the new key.
+To ensure the parent can always accomodate a key, we must first split the parent if it is a 4-node.
+And to ensure the parent's parent can accomodate a new key, we split all 4-nodes as we descend the tree.

+If the root must be split (because it is the parent of the leaf or is itself a leaf), the tree will grows upward when a new root node is inserted above the old.

+The split algorithm converts the fromer 4-node into 2-node that containing only its left key.
+This downsized node retains it two left-most children.
+The middle key is pushed into the parent, and the right key is moved into a new 2-node.
+This newly created 2-node takes ownership of the two right-most children of the former 4-node, and this newly created 2-node is made a child of the parent.
+The child indecies in the parent are adjusted to properly reflect the new node relationships.

 Here is an example.
 The key 73 will be inserted into this tree.
 Therefore the 4-node containing [59, 70, 75] must be split: